-This interaction or integration can be within different objects, elements, options in a screen of the application, or configuration setting in a file.
+This interaction or integration can be within different objects, elements, options on a screen of the application, or configuration settings in a file.
 Such a combination of objects and elements results in the functioning of the application.

 It is obvious that some of the combinations are missed to test which thereby results in insufficient tests.
 Hence in order to cover the entire functionality in the testing scope with the correct amount of combinations to be tested, Orthogonal Array Testing is used.

 This is a Combinational Test Technique that ensures that the complete functionality of an application is tested with a limited and proportionate amount of combinations under test without compromising on the quality of testing.

 The beauty of this technique is that it maximizes the coverage by a comparatively lesser number of test cases.
 The pairs of parameters which are identified should be independent of each other.
 It’s a black box technique, so like other BB techniques; we don’t need to have the implementation knowledge of the system.
 The point here is to identify the correct pair of input parameters.